It's been an arduous journey.

 This got me another 1/4" but it had a tendency to roll the lip out.

 The third method got me the rest of the way.
-I removed the fender and laid it face down on a rubber floor mat (above, lower right).
+I removed the fender and laid it face down on a heavy rubber floor mat (above, lower right).
 The rubber mat was pretty rigid but had enough give to allow the wheel lip to move as far as I needed it to move.
 I hammered it out by putting the end of a piece of 1/4" plate steel against the inside of the lip, giving it one or two hits at a time with my small sledge, then checking it with a straight edge.
 It took at least a dozen whacks.

 Though the straight edge seemed to show the fender lip as straight, I hung the fender two or three times to see if it actually looked straight.
 Even though the straight edge looked good, the fender when on the car still didn't look quite straight.
 So I kept at it until it was right.